Utshaw/Linux-Command-Line/README.md

 ### Basics
 - 0 = standard input; 1 = standard output; 2 = standard error <br />
+- redirection of standard output breaks the pipleline <br />
 - `tee` command helps continue flowing the output whereas output redirection halts the output upto that stage <br />
 - pipe `|` is used for connecting starndard output of one command to standard input of anohter command
 - all command doesn't accept standard input, they only accept command line arguments, `xargs` are used in these cases